 To end the day, we’ll stop by Oliveira Park in Brownsville.
 This small community sports complex has many large eucalyptus trees which provide an idea roost location for the region’s huge population of Amazona parrots.
 The most common is the Red-crowned Parrot, but we should also be able to pick out White-fronted Parrot, Red-lored Parrot, and Lilac-crowned Parrot.
 Sometimes Scissor-tailed Flycatchers will gather to roost here as well!
 Final night in Alamo, TX.

-This trip ends in McAllen, Texas (Airport code MFE).
+This trip ends in same as arrival city (Airport code MFE).

 Cost includes airport transfers, all ground transportation, accommodations, entrance fees and services of your professional leader(s).